Clam AV - Hardening

 # Audit-style comments included for compliance traceability

-# Root check added: script must be run as root to modify system configs
+# Root check included: must be run as root

 set -euo pipefail